Elan Language Reference

 Tests timed out and were aborted

 An error or infinite loop found in a test.
-Refer to ignoring tests.
+Refer to ghosting tests.

 Overly complex expressions